telerik/ajax-docs/controls/treelist/data-binding/various-data-sources.md

 ##

 You can use a wide variety of data-sources for RadTreeList structure generation.
 A requirement isthat these custom objects implement the **ITypedList**/**IEnumarable** /**ICustomTypeDescriptor** interfaces and representing self-hierarchical data.
-Rememberto set the **DataKeyNames** and **ParentDataKeyNames** propertiesof the RadTreeList controls.
-Also note that the type of the fields used for DataKeyNames and ParentDatakeyNamesshould be the same.
+Remember to set the **DataKeyNames** and **ParentDataKeyNames** propertiesof the RadTreeList controls.
+Also note that the type of the fields used for DataKeyNames and ParentDataKeyNames should be the same.

 The code in the next paragraph demonstrates how to: